1. How much did the Tunnel cost to build?

 Yes, the same system that enables car radios to work inside the tunnels will allow mobile phones to work.
 Only use your mobile phone in an emergency to keep distractions to a minimum.

-We expect each tunnel to close completely four times a year – roughly once every quarter.
+We expect the tunnel will be closed for two to three nights a month for maintenance.
 The planned maintenance closures will only happen at night, when traffic is lightest and detour routes are in place.
-Most maintenance will be done during lane closures at night.

 Any Dangerous Goods Vehicles (those requiring a placard), vehicles over 4.3m high and any vehicle carrying an uncovered loose or bulk load are not allowed to use the Tunnel.
 These vehicles will be required to use the sign-posted detour route.